zero-day-ai/gibson-framework/README.md

 - No training data analysis or model architecture examination
 - No autonomous vulnerability discovery

 Gibson is infrastructure - it calls your plugins, manages your payloads, tracks your results.
-The actual security testing logic lives in plugins you write or import.
+The actual security testing logic (scoring, detection, classification) lives in plugins you write or import.

 ### Core Capabilities